 Mornington Communications Co-operative Limited is an Independent Telephone company serving customers in the 595 exchange since 1919.
 Services provided by Mornington include:

 Mornington Communications is a co-operative and as a co-operative, it is owned by the members and governed by a Board of Directors.
-This unique distinction has enabled Mornington Communications to offer exceptional services at competitive prices and rewards members for their business by declaring annual dividends based on company profits.
+This unique distinction has enabled Mornington Communications to offer exceptional services at competitive prices and rewards members for their business.
+Members have perks such as:

 A number of rural telephone companies were started by doctors who needed a faster way to communicate with patients.
 “Paths of History” notes that Dr. Niasmuth built the first telephone line from Milverton to Poole in 1892.
 This service was extended to Rostock and Brunner by Dr. Egbert.
 Dr. Barr and Dr. Parker expanded the system with a second line that connected Milverton with Wellesley.

 On December 15, 1919, The Mornington Municipal Telephone System was established, purchasing the Mornington-Wellesley Telephone Company's equipment for $8,284.
 The original system used magneto telephone lines and telephones had their own power supply of two dry-cell batteries.
 Customers could call neighbours on their party line without using the central switchboard in Milverton.
 Party lines had up to 30 customers paying $10 per year.

 Milverton then converted to the common battery system.
 Telephones no longer needed their own batteries.
 Customers lifted their handset and an operator greeted them to place their call.
 The system had 775 subscribers; annual service cost $25 for a private line, $23 for a two-party line and $21 for a multi-party line.